-Certain types of risks to consider might stem from improper compensation, fraudulent acts, theft by internal and external parties (including recipients), regulation and compliance requirements, advertising, discrimination, hosting fundraisers and special events, failure to maintain a safe environment, liability tied to providing security and training, obtaining and maintaining driving and other essential records of their donors, or other risks that are specific to the organizations’ activities.
-NFP clients of ICA trust ICA’s expertise to advise them of their risks, understanding that the most complete and accurate information provided is the foundation for identifying and managing their organization’s operational risks.
+The executives of NFPs must regularly address risks that include improper compensation, fraudulent acts, theft by internal and external parties (including recipients), regulation and compliance requirements, advertising, sexual abuse, discrimination, hosting fundraisers and special events, failure to maintain a safe environment, liability tied to providing security and training, obtaining and maintaining driving and other essential records of their donors, failure to maintain appropriate insurance or other risks that are specific to the organization’s activities.
+NFP clients of ICA trust ICA’s expertise, while understanding that the most complete and accurate information provided to ICA is the foundation for our consultants to identify and manage their organization’s operational risks.

 In another instance, ICA was hired to perform its services for another nationally recognized Not for Profit Organization that was expanding its research and deliverable services to better aid disabled people, which resulted in ICA receiving the following acknowledgement: